 The fine mesh resin is more effective in trapping certain minerals than the hi-cap resin.
 It is capable of trapping metals such as iron.
 It is ideal for use in houses that take their water supply from private wells, instead of the water distributed by the municipal water system.

-However, not many models use this type of resin.
+However, not many models use this type.
 To convert a water softener that uses the hi-cap resin into a fine-mesh resin softener takes quite an effort to do so.

-Like all things in this world, not everything lasts a long time.
-This includes a water softener resin.
-A water softener resin can last about twenty to twenty-five years before it needs to be replaced.
+Like all things in this world, nothing lasts forever.
+This includes resin.
+Typically, softener resin can last about twenty to twenty-five years before it needs to be replaced.

 Follow these five quick and easy steps to find out what's wrong with your softener system.